 Every field in the table can be searched upon utilizing the

-Search field in the top right corner of the table.
+Searchfield at the top of the page.
 Want to see only the buckets in 'east' search for that.
 Want all of the buckets that have a particular piece of text in their name, just type in that piece of text.
+You can search for multiple things as well separated by a space.
+Want to see all the buckets in

 Protection Status can be searched by either